 shuttle to downtown Napa.
 Uber is also quite ubiquitous in these parts.
 Not up for more public transportation?
 Download the app and get delivered to your hotel from the ferry for under $30.

 Grab a hand made empanada from El Porteño at the Ferry Building before you leave, and wash it down with a pint of Villager IPA from Fort Point Beer Company.
 Not hungry in SF?
-There is also food and brewery options at the Vallejo Ferry terminal, not to mention a bar on the ferry.
+There are food and brewery options at the Vallejo Ferry Terminal, not to mention a bar on the ferry.

-Budget conscious travelers looking at alternate airports for deals and international visitors to the wine country interested in bypassing the San Francisco bustle will have the option to land across the bay in Oakland.
+Budget-conscious travelers looking at alternate airports for deals and international visitors interested in bypassing the San Francisco bustle will have the option to land across the bay in Oakland.
 The airport itself is a bit smaller, but hosts millions of travelers per year nonetheless.
-OAK offers all of the usual transportation options; however, the best choice for ease and the value will be Evans Inc.
+OAK offers all of the usual transportation options; however, the best choice for ease and value will be California Wine Tours

 airport transportation service.
-While Evans is a great way to get to Napa from OAK, they also offer private and group tours of their partnered wineries in lower Napa Valley.
+California Wine Tours is a great way to get to Napa from OAK and they also offer private and group tours of their partnered wineries in Napa Valley and Sonoma.

 Flying into Sacramento International Airport affords the traveler with a much more intimate airport experience than SFO and Oakland, yet still offers plenty of great dining and shopping on the premises.
 Getting out of the airport is easier too.
 Napa Shuttle & Limousine

-is the go to concierge and transport from California’s capital city airport, and in addition to providing a luxury ride to Napa Valley from the airport, they can also accommodate complete wine tours for those inclined to explore wineries and restaurants in Napa Valley.
+is the go to concierge and transport from California’s capital city airport.
+In addition to providing a luxury ride to Napa Valley from the airport, they also accommodate complete wine tours for those inclined to explore wineries and restaurants in Napa Valley.

 Wine enthusiasts eager to begin their tasting experience will want to pop into Vino Volo at the Sacramento Airport’s Terminal A to sample wines from Napa, Sonoma, and beyond.

-Wine Country explorers heading to Napa Valley via the San Jose International airport will be greeted with a blend of art and technology indicative the Silicon Valley’s contribution to innovation.
-Browse futuristic sculptures in the lobby, or unwind from your flight over a tech-themed cocktail at Access Point Lounge before heading to baggage claim.
+Wine Country explorers heading to Napa Valley via the San Jose International Airport will be greeted with a blend of art and technology indicative of Silicon Valley’s contribution to innovation.
+Browse futuristic sculptures in the lobby, or unwind from your flight over a drink at Island Brews before heading to baggage claim.
 For a relaxing ride to Napa, we recommend Pure Luxury Tours

 to take care of your transportation needs.
 In addition to boasting one of the largest chauffeured fleets in the region, as a Certified Green ground transportation company, Pure Luxury’s commitment to lessening the carbon impact on the environment makes them the natural choice.

-We’ve chosen to highlight specific routes and operators to certain destinations.
-But many of them off service to all Bay Area airports.
+We’ve chosen to highlight specific routes and operators to certain destinations, but many of them offer service to all Bay Area airports.
 We can’t wait to see you, we’ll have wine waiting!